 If your photo does not meet the requirements, you will be disqualified by the US authorities and will not participate in the Green Card Lottery.
 However, the US authorities will not inform you!

 The American Dream guarantees your participation in the Green Card Lottery!
 Our government licensed immigration advisers will carefully check whether your photo meets the requirements and will contact you again if necessary before your details are submitted.
-This increases your chance of winning to 1:25!
+This increases your chance of winning by running no risk of being disqualified.

 The following checklist will give you an overview of the requirements your photo must meet in order to participate in the Green Card Lottery.